Arcky97/Pokemon-Kyrac/README.md

 - Fixed Ralph giving the Player 2 Black Belts.

-- Fixed the battle with the Twins on the Yacht's B1F's Cabins showing the battle sprite twice.
+- Fixed the battle with the Twins on the Yacht's B1F Cabins showing the battle sprite twice.

+- Removed Second Version of Trainer Clara on the Yacht's B1F Cabins.

+- Removed the Second and Third Version of Trainer Benjamin on the Yacht's B1F Cabins.

+- Changed the levels for all Trainers on the Yacht (about 25 trainers).

+- Changed the levels for Trainer Mathew's rematch team in Hester Forest.

+- Edited the Pokémon for Trainer Mathew's first battle on the Yacht.

+- Added OverWorld Encounter on the Yacht's F1 Deck.

+- Fixed not showing correct Rival(1) name on the Yacht's F1 Deck.

+- Fixed not showing correct Rival(2) name on the Yacht's B1F Dinning Room.

+- Fixed Move Routes not working for Rivals and Prof. Oak after leaving the Yacht for the first time.

+- Fixed the Events when the player is near the Trainer School to Continue the Story.

 ## Credits: